projectcapsule/capsule/docs/operator/monitoring.md

 ##### Description

-This section provides information about the medium time delay between webhook trigger, side effects and data written on etcd.
+This section provides information about the medium time delay between webhook trigger, side effects, and data written on etcd.

 ##### Dependant variables and available values